daichupeng/ai_saw/README.md

 - Cause total 6 amount of HP of damage to 1 or more player
 - 1 or more players loses all of their HP

-At each round, there are 2 phases:
+At each round, the game generates a unique scenario and process that sets the context for player decisions.

 ### Phase 1: negotiation.
-During the negotiation phase, each player produces a speech and an action.
+During the negotiation phase, each player produces a speech and an action based on their current mindset and the round's scenario.
 The sequence is randomly determined.
 The speech can be used to persuade, beg for mercy, offer to collaborate, etc, but has no impact to the game proceeding itself.
 The action is 1 of the following:
 - Offer: Offer to take a certain amount of HP damage
 - Refuse: Refuse to take any damage
 - Kill: Take 1 HP damage, and force another player with less HP points than the acting player to die and pass the round.